 Daily practice of at least 15 minutes between sessions is recommended, along with completion of the activities set for each week of the course.

 All classes and courses are held at The Quaker Centre, Downhead Park, Milton Keynes, MK15 9BH.

 How do I book?

 Click on the button below to see the classes, courses and coaching services currently available for booking.
-If this course is not shown then it is currently not available.
-You can contact Tony if you have any questions or would like to be added to the waiting list for this course.
+If this class is not shown then it means there are no scheduled dates at present.
+If it is shown but you are unable to book, there may not be any places remaining.
+You can contact Tony if you have any questions or would like to be added to the waiting list for this class.